SiliconLabsSandbox/aep_ci_testing/bluetooth_air_quality_monitor/README.md

 ## Setup ##

 To test this application, you can either create a project based on an example project or start with a "Bluetooth - SoC Empty" project based on your hardware.
-You should connect the Thunderboard Sense 2 Sensor-to-Cloud Advanced IoT Kit to the PC using a MicroUSB cable....
+You should connect the Thunderboard Sense 2 Sensor-to-Cloud Advanced IoT Kit to the PC using a MicroUSB cable......

 ### Create a project based on an example project ###